samueleaton/knucklebone/README.md

 // define function to call when form is submitted function coolFunc(){
-	// setting your ajax object's form.error property to true
+	// Setting your ajax object's form.errors property to true prevents ajax call
-	// prevents ajax call if field is blank if(superField.value.length < 1) myAJAX.form.errors = true;
+	// This prevents ajax if if superField is blank if(superField.value.length < 1) myAJAX.form.errors = true;
 	// dont forget to set it back to false if no errors else myAJAX.form.errors = false;